Jessie F. Hahn

 Dave joined the team as Director of Communications for Meeting of the Minds in October 2012.

 He built and maintains the Meeting of the Minds website and oversees search engine optimization strategy.
 Dave leads the design and direction of the organization’s digital and print communications, including all social media outreach and email marketing campaigns.
 He is the producer of the monthly Meeting of the Minds webinars, and serves as the editor of the CityMinded.org blog and the Meeting of the Minds magazine.
-Dave also manages Meeting of the Minds’ media partnerships, conference registrations, and accounting.
+Dave also manages Meeting of the Minds’ media partnerships, PR, and accounting.

 Caroline joined Meeting of the Minds as Executive Assistant in January 2014 and transitioned to Program Manager in November 2014.
 As Program Manager, Caroline is responsible for managing operations for the annual conference, assisting with fundraising and social media, and general administrative responsibilities.